-In the quarter ended September 30, 2021, the Canadian spirits industry experienced retail sales volume growth of 1%, and 5% in retail value when compared to the same period in the prior year.
+In the six months ended November 30, 2021, the Canadian spirits industry experienced retail sales volume growth of 2%, and 5% in retail value when compared to the same period in the prior year.
 Retail sales for the period were impacted by changes in consumer purchase patterns as restaurants and bars reopened and off-premise purchases slowed.
-In the first quarter, the industry cycled increases in consumer demand seen in the early days of the pandemic.
+In the first half of the fiscal year, the industry cycled increases in consumer demand seen in the early days of the pandemic.
 Core staples enjoyed during the early stages of pandemic lockdown decreased, unfavourably impacting vodka, Canadian whisky and rum.
-Industry trends were led by retail sales volume and value growth in tequila, the coffee and cream liqueurs, single malt Scotch whisky, and Irish whiskey categories.
+Industry trends in the six months ended November 30, 2021 were led by retail sales volume and value growth in tequila, the coffee and cream liqueurs, single malt Scotch whisky, and Irish whiskey categories.

 Corby's portfolio is heavily weighted in the Canadian whisky, rum and vodka categories; together they make up about 85% of the Company's total retail volumes.
-Overall retail volume declined 2% in the quarter ended September 30, 2021 compared to the same period in the prior year with retail value remaining flat.
+Overall retail volume declined 2% in the six-months ended November 30, 2021 compared to the same period in the prior year with retail value remaining flat.
 Declines in retail performance were largely driven by Lamb's rum and Wiser's Special Blend.
 Corby's flagship brand, J.P.
-Wiser's, successfully grew value despite a small volume decline, while mixable liqueurs and Polar Ice capitalized on the reopening of the on-premise sector.
+Wiser's, successfully grew value in a declining category, while mixable liqueurs capitalized on the reopening of the on-premise sector.